Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 the Carnival Celebration.

-except that she had been in several of my dance classes.
-I
+had been tracking her for several months.
+Marla had been in several of my dance classes.

 pretty, and had a quick wit.
 I also noticed she had a